luslab/luslab.github.io/_docs/CAMP/running_nextflow.md

     -resume
 ```

 In this example, the name of the pipeline is `nf-core/chipseq`, and we run its version `1.0.0`.
+It is not the latest version, but in real runs, please always use the latest versions of the nf-core pipelines.

+**When running an nf-core pipeline on CAMP, please make sure that you provide the `-profile crick` option.**

 To find out about possible Nextflow and pipeline-specific options that you can use when running an nf-core pipeline, please, see the [nf-core documentation](https://nf-co.re/usage/introduction) and the pipeline-specific documentation.